kwohlfahrt/coherent-point-drift/README.md

     test_global.py gen N D R | ./test_global.py plot

+where `N` is the number of random points to generate, `D` is the dimensionality (2 or 3), and `R` is the number of random transforms to generate.
+Additional help about parameters can be found with `test_global.py gen --help`.

 The first generates and aligns a series of transformations of a random point cloud.
 The second plots their locations and RMSDs.